-We may recommend opposing the election of directors that do not meet our guidelines on time-commitments or who do not attend at least 75% of meetings without clear disclosure to justify their absence.
+• We may recommend opposing the election of directors that do not meet our guidelines on time-commitments or who do not attend at least 75% of meetings without clear disclosure to justify their absence.

 Non-executive compensation: Non-executive directors (NEDs) should not be compensated in performance shares or participate in any incentive schemes as this could seriously impair their independence.
-We encourage directors to build a modest amount of stock ownership, but steps must be taken to mitigate risks of such a holding impairing independence (for example, capping the size of holdings and/or having mandatory shareholding requirements for at least the duration of the director's tenure).
+We encourage directors to build a modest amount of stock ownership, and are comfortable with NEDs receiving part of their fee in non-performance shares, but steps must be taken to mitigate risks of such a holding impairing independence (for example, capping the size of holdings and/or having mandatory shareholding requirements for at least the duration of the director's tenure).

-We may recommend opposing responsible directors if non-executive directors are compensated in performance-based shares or options.
+• We may recommend opposing responsible directors if non-executive directors are compensated in performance-based shares or options.